bytebase/bytebase.com/content/blog/mysql-vs-mariadb.md

 - MariaDB, on the other hand, is more open-source focused and does not offer a proprietary version, which can be seen as either more "strict" or more "free" depending on your perspective.
 MariaDB prioritizes openness and community control, ensuring that its code and features remain accessible to all without the possibility of being locked behind a commercial paywall.

 ## Features where MySQL Shines

-### Atomic DDL

-MySQL 8.0 introduced Atomic DDL, ensuring that schema changes (like ALTER TABLE) are either fully committed or fully rolled back in the event of failure.
-This reduces the risk of corruption or inconsistent states during schema changes.

-MariaDB uses Aria, a crash-safe alternative to MyISAM for the system tables.
-Howeer, Aria does not have full Atomic DDL support.

 ### Native Data Dictionary